OrHayat/Turtlebot_Final_Project/readme.md

 # Turtlebot_Final_Project

 assignment running instructions:
-0) put the robot paramters in turtlebotbot/navigation/params folder
+0) put the robot paramters in turtlebotbot/navigation/params folder.

 1) run the following command in terminal .
 	1.1) ssh turtlebot@turtlebot_ip  #when turtlebot_ip is the robot ip
 	1.2) export ROS_IP=turtlebot_ip #define ROS_IP and check you defined it right with echo.